Where the wetlands are

 But wetlands are not just scenic retreats.
 Wetland plants trap sediment, which stabilizes shorelines.
 They provide a buffer against waves and storm surges.
 Wetlands also absorb pollutants, preventing toxic elements from flowing downstream or percolating underground.
 Along parts of Lake Erie, for instance, there are no longer enough wetlands to filter agricultural runoff.
 Nitrogen and phosphorous now flow into the lake and produce toxic algal blooms that can cover up to 300 square miles.

 Across the northern United States, the Great Lakes wetlands cover approximately 35,521 square miles, about the size of Indiana.
 Yet this is only half their historical area.
-To protect what remains, the U.S. Environmental Protection Agency funded the Great Lakes Restoration Initiative, which will help clean up toxic areas, control invasive species, and restore habitat.
+To protect what remains, the U.S. Environmental Protection Agency (EPA) funded the Great Lakes Restoration Initiative (GLRI), which will help clean up toxic areas, control invasive species, and restore habitat.
 In 2010, the initiative sought something they needed to reach these goals: a map of wetlands across the entire Great Lakes Basin that included both Canadian and U.S. sides.

 Although some maps existed, differences in mapping goals and strategies between the two countries and between various interest groups had long prevented efforts to accurately chart wetlands around the entirety of the lakes.
 For instance, a biologist may study how migrating geese use wetlands while an urban planner might study whether they can build a new road near that same wetland area.
 They both collect wetland data, but use different methods, and likely produce results that cannot be easily compared.